The Best Wireless Monitors (and Accessories) – April 2019

 Still, setup on your PC for wireless streaming is actually pretty easy.
 Download the Dell Wireless setup application on their page, install it onto your device, and then select Wireless using the input button on the monitor.
 You’ll see your display begin to appear on the screen, and you can easily view and control your computer wirelessly on the monitor.
 We wouldn’t recommend using the monitor wirelessly for gaming PCs, as you’ll likely find response time for games like Overwatch, Fortnite, or League of Legends to be a bit too slow for your liking.
 That said, both normal day-to-day work on the monitor and using stuff like Netflix will likely be an enjoyable experience, with an acceptable frame rate that depends largely on the quality of your home network.

 Finally, we should mention the second addition this computer has when it comes to wireless capabilities.
 In addition to being able to display your laptop wireless, this Dell model also includes Qi wireless charging into the base of the monitor.
-Interestingly, this has made the monitor more interesting in the two years since its launch in 2016.
-More phones than ever have support for wireless charging, including all of Samsung’s recent flagship devices, the iPhone 8, the iPhone X, and most other Android flagships outside of the Pixel 2.
-While it doesn’t include fast wireless charging, placing an iPhone X or Galaxy S9 on the base of the monitor will allow it to automatically charge.
+Interestingly, this has made the monitor more interesting in the three years since its launch in 2016.
+More phones than ever have support for wireless charging, including all of Samsung’s recent flagship devices, the iPhone 8, the iPhone XS and XR, and most Android flagship devices.
+While it doesn’t include fast wireless charging, placing an iPhone XS or Galaxy S10 on the base of the monitor will allow it to automatically charge.
 It’s a neat feature that we’ve seen expanded on in recent years.

 - Fairly inexpensive monitor